getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

-let cloudid = null; // Object | Cloudi of the project let issueIdOrKey = "issueIdOrKey_example"; // String | The key or ID of the issue. let propertyKey = "propertyKey_example"; // String | The key of the property. apiInstance.cloudidRestApi3IssueIssueIdOrKeyPropertiesPropertyKeyDelete(cloudid, issueIdOrKey, propertyKey, (error, data, response) => {
+let cloudid = null; // Object | Cloudi of the project let issueIdOrKey = "issueIdOrKey_example"; // String | The key or ID of the issue. let propertyKey = "propertyKey_example"; // String | The key of the property. apiInstance.issueIssueIdOrKeyPropertiesPropertyKeyDelete(cloudid, issueIdOrKey, propertyKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {